GiDHome/gid_smart_wizard/README.md

 ##### Window management
 * **smart_wizard::SetWizardTitle** your_title -> Just that, change the wizard window title (not the step title!).
+* **smart_wizard::SetWizardIcon** your_icon_name -> An image file must exist inside your image directory.
+It will be placed as icon of the wizard window.
 * **smart_wizard::SetWindowSize** x y -> Changes the wizard window size.
 Make sure your contents fit inside!
 * **smart_wizard::DestroyWindow** -> It just destroys the wizard window.